ekristen/node-libkv/README.md

-*WIP* This is alpha, some tests pass, basic functionality is there, things could change.
+**WIP:** This is alpha/beta, tests pass, basic functionality is there, things most likely will change.
+Until the library hits v1.0.0, all bets are off on backwards compatibility.

 # node-libkv